-How did Uriginal get this far as a street artist?
+How did you get this far as a street artist?

 Along the years… and with drugs.

-So it seems that ’psychedelic flamenco’ would be a fitting description of URIGINAL’s artistic style of vibrant colours and hypnotising geometrical patterns in which he painted dancer Carmen Amaya.
-He shows us the glamorous side of Carmen’s life as a dancing star with her hands crossed in an elegant flamenco pose.
+So it seems that ’psychedelic flamenco’ would be a fitting description of URIGINAL’s artistic style of vibrant colours and hypnotising geometrical patterns.
+He shows us the glamorous side of Carmen Amaya’s life as a dancing star with her hands crossed in an elegant flamenco pose.

-In the photo by Colita Carmen already looks worn out and it turned out she would die the following year from failure of the kidneys.
+In the photo Carmen looks worn out.
+It turned out she died the following year from failure of the kidneys.
 This was probably due to the physical exertion that her style of dancing demanded of her.
-Although Carmen Amaya herself liked to believe that it was the other way around.
-She had to keep on dancing to stay healthy and said: “If I have to stop dancing, it is better that I die.” (cited in: Francisco Hidalgo, 1995)
+Although Carmen Amaya herself liked to believe that it was the other way around, that she had to keep on dancing to stay healthy and said: “If I have to stop dancing, it is better that I die.” (cited in: Francisco Hidalgo, 1995)

 Flamenco and graffiti: legal or underground?

 The worlds of flamenco and street art are very much comparable.
-In Spain street art is mostly practised illegally.
-Like the gipsies who have always practised their flamenco secretly during times of repression.
-And under general Franco’s regime, flamenco was a way of inconspicuous resistance against authorities.
+In Spain street art is mostly practised illegally, comparable to the way the gipsies have always practised their flamenco secretly during times of repression.
+Under general Franco’s regime flamenco was even a way of inconspicuous resistance against authorities.

-At the same time forms of flamenco that were acknowledged as a performing art have always existed alongside the illegal flamenco activities.
-As nowadays there are accepted forms of graffiti, like this artwork of Carmen Amaya by BTOY and URIGINAL.
+At the same time flamenco that is officially acknowledged as a performing art has always existed alongside the illegal flamenco activities as well.
+Just as nowadays there are accepted forms of graffiti like this artwork of Carmen Amaya by BTOY and URIGINAL.